YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sometimes the result changes anesthesia planning.
 A long FUE day with local anesthetic and adrenaline is different from a short office visit.
 If heart rhythm, blood pressure, or breathing status is unstable, the plan may need modification, specialist review, or postponement.

-Age, sedation, and adrenaline change the threshold
+How do age, sedation, and adrenaline change the threshold?

 Age alone is not the whole story, but it changes the probability of hidden medical issues.
 A fit patient in the late fifties with stable blood pressure and good exercise tolerance is different from a younger patient with chest pain, fainting, or untreated sleep apnea.
 The number on the passport is only one part of the risk picture.